an12346/places-nov/README.md

   * landmarks
   * time of year
   * notes
-2. Display those properties when a user clicks on a place's name
+2. UI: Display those properties when a user clicks on a place's name
 - Complete the business logic for your place object
 - (including specs, which should go in your README).
 - If you complete the business logic, you may work on adding a user interface.
 (See the upcoming lessons for more on adding a UI.)